Water Loss Audit

 - On the landing page, you will see the due date by which the Water Use Survey and Water Loss Audit are required to be submitted for your system(s).
 If you only report for a single system, you will see one Water Use Survey and one Water Loss Audit.
 If you submit for multiple operations, you should see one Water Use Survey and one Water Loss Audit for EACH system to which you have access.

-Please note that although you will see the report names, you may not have access to all of them.
+Please Note: Although you will see the report names, you may not have access to all of them.
 For example, you might complete the Water Use Survey but not the Water Loss Audit, or vice versa, but you will be able to see who has been given access to the other report.
 Also, note that data entry is sequential; the Water Use Survey must be submitted before the Water Loss Audit can be submitted.
 The Water Loss Audit will not populate or calculate properly if the Water Use Survey has not been correctly completed and submitted.

 Who needs to submit?

-In addition, all retail public water suppliers are required to submit a water loss audit once every five years.
-The first year for this requirement was 2010 and the next predetermined, scheduled audit for this requirement is for the year 2015 and will be due by May 1, 2016.
-Even if a retail supplier submitted a water loss audit in a non-required year, they will still be required to submit one for 2015, per Texas Water Code Section 16.0121.
+All retail public water suppliers are required to submit a water loss audit once every five years.
+The first year for this requirement was 2005, then 2010, and the next predetermined scheduled audit for this requirement is for the year 2015 and is due by May 1, 2016.
+Even if a retail supplier submitted a water loss audit in a non-required year, they are still required to submit one for 2015, per Texas Water Code Section 16.0121.

-We encourage all retail public water suppliers to complete an audit annually to assist them in tracking water loss to help better track their water loss and identify issues that may need addressing.
+We also encourage all retail public water suppliers to complete an audit annually to assist them in tracking water loss to help better track their water loss and identify issues that may need addressing.